brandur/sorg/content/articles/webhooks.md

 GitHub has a [status API][githubstatus] that can assign or update statuses associated with a given commit SHA.
-With just a REST API, we'd have to poll the list endpoint ever few seconds to know when new pull requests come in.
+With just a REST API, we'd have to poll the list endpoint every few seconds to know when new pull requests come in.
 Luckily though, there's much better way: we can listen on for GitHub's `pull_request` webhook, and it'll notify us when